The Assembly

 less controversial aspects of his reign.
 A modern authority has claimed that

-"no medieval king before or since his time dealt mor
+"no medieval king before or since his time dealt more successfully with

 The complicated details of his reign cannot be here considered, but it is